slsa-framework/slsa/docs/index.md

 <!--{% endif %}-->

-SLSA [sal•sa] is **Supply-chain Levels for Software Artifacts.**
+SLSA ("[salsa](https://www.google.com/search?q=how+to+pronounce+salsa)") is **Supply-chain Levels for Software Artifacts.**

-A security framework to describe and verify supply chain, giving anyone working with software a common language and a way to work at scale.
+A security framework to describe and verify supply chain integrity, giving anyone working with software a common language and a way to work at scale.

 ## Four steps to advanced protection